Learn more about Hill.

-Hill School students need to have a formal diagnosis of a learning difference such as a learning disability (LD) or attention deficit disorder (ADHD).
+Hill School students need to have a formal diagnosis of a learning difference such as a specific reading, writing, or math learning disability (LD) or Attention Deficit Disorder (ADHD).
 Other types of learning differences may also be considered in the admissions process.
-For Tutoring and Summer Programs, no diagnosis is required.
+For Hill’s tutoring and summer programs, no diagnosis is required.

 We recommend students come to Hill at least twice a week for any intensive remediation and/or multiple subject instruction.
 Most students attend for one hour per session.

 We transform students with learning differences into confident, independent learners.
-To learn more about our Mission, click here.
+To learn more about our mission, history, and core values click here.

 A typical face-to-face training day runs from 8:30 a.m. to 3:30 p.m. with registration beginning at 8:00 a.m.
 A boxed lunch is provided so that participants can spend time with their colleagues.

 While a formal evaluation and diagnosis is not required, Hill Summer Programs do have an admissions process that includes an application and teacher recommendation.
 Interested families are also encouraged to plan a visit during the school year to see Hill methodology in action and help assess program fit for their student.